tamimat/portfolio/_posts/2016-02-01-diva-vision.md

 ```

 ## Situation
 We were at the very beginning of the [project DIVA]({% post_url 2017-07-01-diva-project%}) (digital intelligent voice assistant).
-The task was to build a voice assistant for e commerce.
+The task was to build a voice assistant for e-commerce.
 My entire career has taught me, again and again, "communication is key."
 I knew I had to find a way to create a vision and communicate it to the team so everybody understood our goal.
 It needed to be simple, so that even non-technical people would grasp it.

 ### Research
 To understand the possibilities of intelligent assistants and voice recognition, I read many articles and downloaded every possible application to see how far things had been pushed.
 I completed several product purchases with these apps, and documented the process.